When your sales lead pipeline is full – keep filling it

 Take advantage of your momentum

 When you’re amidst team success, it’s easy to take your eye off the prize and go after low-hanging fruit.
-It seems to keep the momentum going and moral high.
+It seems to keep the momentum going and morale high.
 But only going after easy wins can tank your momentum when you least expect it.
 You can prepare for this and prevent the downfall.

 Reviewing your pipeline regularly is a necessity when you’re looking to maintain your momentum.
 It’s crucial for you and your staff to understand where your sales are coming from and who you should be going after.
 Make it a strategic activity.